Xemuth/UltimateOpenGL/README.md

 You can find all libs compiled by myself for W10 Mingw here (it's working with V13684 of Upp) : https://we.tl/t-Q5vDvyhBz3

-## Getting Started and Showing a cube
+## Getting Started and Showing a 3D model

 Here you can find a look of what it should look in your Builder setting (based on TheIDE)
 ![how my lib is setting](https://i.imgur.com/KfHdK6N.png)